 You may not be able to cover everything in your CV; providing a cover letter is an opportunity for you to differentiate yourself from the other candidates by expanding on a few of your achievements and getting across your personality.
 Anticipate what the employer may want to know about you to decide if you’re likely to fit with the company, the culture and the role.
 Again, tailor your letter to demonstrate the knowledge, skills and competencies being sought by the employer.
 I'm always interested in the applicant’s story and how they came to be where they are today.

 Being well prepared will help you get your thoughts in order and make you feel more confident.

-Questions will normally be designed to get to know you as a person as well as giving you the opportunity to demonstrate your knowledge, skills and experience for the role.
-Don’t think of it as an exam requiring perfect answers; talk from the heart.
+Questions will be designed to get to know you as a person as well as giving you the opportunity to demonstrate your knowledge, skills and experience for the role.
+Don’t think of it as an exam requiring perfect answers; talk from the heart, but prepare well.
 You’ll be talking about yourself so relax, no one will know more about that than you!

 Interviews usually last around 45-60 minutes, so time is limited and there's a lot to cover.
-Demonstrate your communication and time management skills by listening carefully to the questions, and being concise in your answers.
-If they want to know more, they'll ask.
+Demonstrate your communication and time management skills by listening carefully to the questions and being concise in your answers.
 Don’t be afraid to ask for a question to be repeated or ask for clarification if you’re not quite sure what they're asking for.
 Above all, be yourself!